This Passover Is Not Like Other Passovers — Here's How You Can Still Celebrate

 Order your Passover meal online

 If you’re somewhere like New York, household names like Zabar’s are offering deliveries for Passover seder dinners that can be pre-ordered and feed up to 12 people — and Kat’z Delicatessen has matzo ball soup by the quart.
-Some companies, like Commissary in Dallas, TX, are even offering a limited number of free Passover dinners.
-If reserved now, their dinner comes with a full Seder plate, matzo ball soup, kugel, brisket, and more — all topped off with a bottle of kosher wine.
+In London, Deliveroo is delivering "Seder-to-Go" kits to those isolated and unable to leave their homes.
+The kits contain all the necessary components for a seder night, including a roll up seder plate, an English language Haggadah and Matzah.
+These are available to order up until Tuesday night and the boxes will be available for those living in some areas of London.

 If you’re somewhere else, order grocery delivery to try to snag the ingredients you need.
 Or perhaps there’s a local Jewish market selling what you need.
 A simple Google to see what’s being offered where you are should do the trick.